 📌 Download free psychotherapy note template

-Here’s a preview of how psychotherapy notes compare against progress notes:
+Here’s a preview of how psychotherapy notes compare against regular medical progress notes:

 Clinicians need space to process complex emotions and document their own observations without compromising patient privacy or stressing about external reviews.
 That’s where psychotherapy notes come in handy.